Learn about free on-demand learning

 The best care starts with the best information

 Looking for rheumatic disease types, treatments, and associated rheumatology definitions?
 From abatacept to WOMAC, learn about common terms related to arthritis and rheumatic and musculoskeletal diseases.
-Looking for MACRA terms and definitions?
+Looking for information about MACRA?
+See MACRA terms and definitions.

 Selective co-stimulation modulator used to reduce signs and symptoms, induce major clinical response, inhibit progression of structural damage, and improve physical function in adults with moderate to severe active rheumatoid arthritis; may be used as monotherapy or concomitantly with disease-modifying antirheumatic drugs other than tumor necrosis factor (TNF) antagonists.
 Also used to reduce signs and symptoms in pediatric patients ≥6 years of age with moderate to severe active polyarticular juvenile idiopathic arthritis; may be used as monotherapy or concomitantly with methotrexate.